dachcom-digital/pimcore-emailizr/README.md

 }

 ```

 ### Further Information
 - [Use Emailizr with FormBuilder](docs/10_FormBuilder.md)

 ## Thanks
 - Thanks to [ZurbInk Bundle](https://github.com/thampe/ZurbInkBundle) for pointing the right direction.
-- Thanks to [Inky Parser](https://github.com/thampe/inky) for the inky php implementation.
+- Thanks to [Pinky](https://github.com/lorenzo/pinky) for the inky php implementation.
 - Thanks to [Emogrifier](https://github.com/jjriv/emogrifier) for the css inline integration.